Use Cases Of ZKP

 Highly scalable and secure layer 2s

 KPs can be used for highly scalable and secure layer 2 solutions, which are needed for blockchain networks to scale to support large numbers of users.
-One example is the company Loopring, which uses ZKPs to enable high-throughput, non-custodial trading on Ethereum.
+One example is the company Loopringarrow-up-right, which uses ZKPs to enable high-throughput, non-custodial trading on Ethereum.

 \